jobiols/odoo-env/README.md

                  [-H]

     ==========================================================================
-    Odoo Environment Manager v0.4.5 - by jeo Software <jorge.obiols@gmail.com>
+    Odoo Environment Manager v0.5.0 - by jeo Software <jorge.obiols@gmail.com>
     ==========================================================================

     optional arguments:
       -h, --help          show this help message and exit -i, --install       Install, requires -c option.
 Creates dir structure, and pull repos
       -w, --write-config  Write config file.
       -R, --run-env       Run postgres and aeroo images.
       -r, --run-cli       Run client odoo, requires -c option -S, --stop-env      Stop postgres and aeroo images.
       -s, --stop-cli      Stop client images, requires -c options.
       -u, --update-all    Update all requires -d -c and -m options.
 Use --debug to force update with host sources
       -c CLIENT           Client name.
       -v, --verbose       Go verbose mode.
 Prints every command --debug             This option has the following efects: 1.- when doing an update all, (option -u) it forces debug mode.
 2.- When running environment (option -R) it opens port 5432 to access postgres server databases.
-3.- when doing a pull (option -p) it clones the full repo i.e. does not issue --depth 1 to git --no-repos            Does not clone or pull repos used with -i or -p --no-dbfilter         Eliminates dbfilter: The client can see any database.
+3.- when doing a pull (option -p) it clones the full repo i.e. does not issue --depth 1 to git
+      --no-repos          Does not clone or pull repos used with -i or -p --no-dbfilter       Eliminates dbfilter: The client can see any database.
                           Without this, the client can only see databases starting with clientname_
       -d DATABASE         Database name.
 Note that there is a dbfilter option by default the database name must begin with clientname_ -m MODULE           Module to update or all for updating all the registered modules.
 You can specify multiple -m options. i.e. -m all forall modules -m sales stock for updating sales and stock modules
       --nginx             Add nginx to installation: With -i creates nginx dir w/ sample config file. with -r starts an nginx container linked to odoowith -s stops nginx containcer.
 You must add certificates and review nginx.conf file.
-      -Q repo, --quality-assurance repo
-                            Perform QA running tests, argument are Repo to test.
+      -Q repo             Perform QA running tests, argument are Repo to test.
                           Need -d, -m and -c options Note: for the test to run in thedatabase there must be an admin user with password admin
       --backup-list       List all backup files available for restore --restore           Restores a backup from backup_dir
       -f BACKUP_FILE      Filename to restore used with --restore -H, --server-help   List server help requires -c option

 Tool to manage docker based odoo environments